Configuration Reference

 nvim_path = "/usr/local/bin/nvim"Behaviour notes

-- Tab key inserts 4 spaces (
+- Tab key inserts 4 spaces.

 [key_bindings] Section

 Key bindings map action names to keyboard shortcuts.
-This lets you customize how Kimün responds to your input.

 Format